kimvanwyk/python3-poetry-container/README.md

 A manifest file detailing the Python, pip, and Poetry versions and the installed Python packages is in a file inside the image at **/manifest.txt**.

+# Development

+The source for this image is kept and developed in [this GitLab repository](https://gitlab.com/kimvanwyk/python3-poetry-container).

+# Licensing

+This image is licensed under the [BSD 3-Clause License](https://gitlab.com/kimvanwyk/python3-poetry-container/-/blob/d6104a25a33c7f3f584a09475ef1863a1224cf7c/LICENSE)